-- Large deposits of guano often found in corners of attics
+- Large accumulations of guano often located in corners of attics

-- Presence in chimneys, although sometimes by accident
+- Presence in chimneys, though sometimes by accident

 - Bites or scratches that can lead to potentially fatal diseases

-Bats are not inherently dangerous, but like all wildlife animals, they are best left to their natural habitats.
-The relocation and removal process is also best left to professionals, as bats will bite if threatened.
 If you are finding signs of bat presence on your property or if you spot one, or want to know how to get rid of bats from your attic and chimney, please call our Wildlife X Team® at (817) 431-3007 today.
-We can help you solve your bat problems, now and for good!
+We can help you solve your bat problems permanently!

 More About Bats

 - Bats are found all around the world and there are hundreds of different species of bat, living in forests and caves, particularly in the Southern Hemisphere.
 The bumblebee bat found in the jungles of Thailand, is the smallest mammal in the world and weighs less than a penny!

 - Bats hunt at night using their exceptional sight to pick out their prey, generally insects, frogs and small rodents.
 The size of bat varies with the species, but some bats can have a wingspan of over 2 meters, like the Indonesian giant flying fox!
 Smaller bat species can be as little as only 2 cm.